Insider Buying: NewtekOne Inc Chairman & CEO Barry Sloane Acquir

-On September 7, 2023, Barry Sloane, Chairman & CEO of NewtekOne Inc (NEWT, Financial), purchased 2,000 shares of the company, further solidifying his confidence in the firm's future prospects.
-This recent acquisition is part of a larger trend, as over the past year, the insider has purchased a total of 14,000 shares and sold none.
+On September 13, 2023, Barry Sloane, Chairman & CEO of NewtekOne Inc (NEWT, Financial), purchased 2,000 shares of the company, further solidifying his confidence in the firm's future prospects.
+This recent acquisition is part of a larger trend, as over the past year, Sloane has purchased a total of 16,000 shares and sold none.

-Barry Sloane is not just the Chairman and CEO of NewtekOne Inc, but also a significant figure in the company's growth and development.
-His leadership has been instrumental in steering the company towards its current position in the market.
-NewtekOne Inc is a business development company that specializes in providing financial and business services to the small and medium-sized business market.
-The company's services include loans, payment processing, and web hosting, among others.
+But who is Barry Sloane?
+Sloane is the Chairman, President, and CEO of NewtekOne Inc. He has been instrumental in guiding the company's strategic direction and growth.
+His recent purchase of additional shares underscores his belief in the company's potential and aligns his interests even more closely with those of the company's shareholders.

-The insider's recent buying activity is a positive sign for investors, as it indicates a strong belief in the company's future performance.
-Over the past year, there have been 15 insider buys and no insider sells, suggesting a bullish sentiment among the company's insiders.
+NewtekOne Inc is a business development company that provides a wide range of business services and financial products to the small- and medium-sized business market.
+These services include business lending, electronic payment processing, managed technology solutions, eCommerce, accounts receivable and inventory financing, and insurance services, among others.

-The relationship between insider buying and selling activities and the stock price is often considered a reliable indicator of a company's future performance.
-In the case of NewtekOne Inc, the consistent insider buying activity could be interpreted as a positive sign, potentially indicating an undervalued stock.
+The insider transaction history for NewtekOne Inc shows a clear trend of insider buying.
+Over the past year, there have been 16 insider buys and no insider sells.
+This trend suggests that those with the most intimate knowledge of the company's operations see value in owning its stock.

-On the day of the insider's recent buy, shares of NewtekOne Inc were trading at $17.27, giving the company a market cap of $423.6 million.
-The price-earnings ratio stands at 15.61, which is higher than both the industry median of 8.22 and the company's historical median price-earnings ratio.
-This could suggest that the stock is overvalued, but other factors need to be considered.
+On the day of the insider's recent buy, shares of NewtekOne Inc were trading for $16.23 apiece, giving the stock a market cap of $414.717 million.
+The price-earnings ratio is 15.28, which is higher than both the industry median of 8.29 and the company’s historical median price-earnings ratio.
+This could suggest that the stock is currently overvalued compared to its earnings.

-The GuruFocus Value of NewtekOne Inc is $20.89, resulting in a price-to-GF-Value ratio of 0.83.
-This suggests that the stock is modestly undervalued, aligning with the insider's buying activity.
+However, when we consider the GuruFocus Value of $23.98, the stock appears to be undervalued, with a price-to-GF-Value ratio of 0.68.
+This could indicate that the stock is a possible value trap, and investors should think twice before buying.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.